-When we move on with some questions about that a little one.
+All right.
 We're here to talk about visceral osteopathy.
-So I suppose a lot of the audience are not osteopaths, they're chiropractors and obviously be able to exclude them.
-I'm one of these people whose I'm slightly heretical in that I don't actually think that osteopathy fitchett fixes people, it's a person who might have trained as an osteopath applying certain techniques, and they can be all sorts of different techniques.
-Of Do you know what the chiropractic equivalent of visceral osteopathy is?
+So I suppose a lot of the audience are not osteopaths, they're chiropractors and obviously we don't want to exclude them.
+I'm one of these people whose, I'm slightly heretical in that I don't actually think that osteopathy fixes people, it's a person who might have trained as an osteopath applying certain techniques, and they can be all sorts of different techniques.
+Do you know what the chiropractic equivalent of visceral osteopathy is?

 I'm not sure if there is one in the sense that we understand it in Europe.
-Yeah, I know in the States, I'm for the chiropractic training colleges out in the States.
-And their approach is spinal manipulation, that tends to be the the way they won't be very profitable watching chiropractors watching, you can enlighten us on that if there is a sort of a because there's obviously there was a direct correspondence with cranial sacral with their sacral occipital techniques.
+I know in the States, I visited some chiropractic training colleges out in the States.
+And their approach is spinal manipulation, that tends to be the the way they work.

+It would be very profitable for chiropractors watching, you can enlighten us on that because there's obviously there is a direct correspondence with cranio sacral with their sacral occipital techniques.
 And maybe there is something that some of them, they do, which is similar to what you do.

-The The understanding is, I mean, in unit we have this understanding of visceral somatic reflex and the somatic visceral reflex, the somatic of visceral reflex.
-In other words, you know, something that occurs in the spine will generate a reaction somewhere in the visceral.
+The understanding is, I mean, in uni we have this understanding of visceral somatic reflex and the somatic visceral reflex, the somatic of visceral reflex, in other words, you know, something that occurs in the spine will generate a reaction somewhere in the visceral.
 Now we know that occurs through muscle guarding and spasm and various other things.
-But there's no evidence that I've ever seen that suggests that triggering a reflex from the spine following manipulation will have any effects if you did see when I when I came down to talk to you eight years ago, and I asked you about the evidence for visceral osteopathy, you said it's awful.
-Every single evidence is appalling, appalling in all directions.
-But I have to say we were talking earlier on an hour about this I mean, I'm retired now.
-So I don't use the title osteopath.
-So I would use the general generic term MSK.
+But there's no evidence that I've ever seen that suggests that triggering a reflex from the spine following manipulation will have any effects in the viscera.

+You did say when I came down to talk to you eight years ago, and I asked you about the evidence for visceral osteopathy, you said it's awful.

+It's appalling in all directions.
+But I have to say, we were talking earlier on about this, I mean, I'm retired now, so I don't use the title osteopath.
+So I would use the generic term MSK.
 So the application of what we understand in Europe as the sort of osteopathy is applicable to all people who work in MSK.
-Right?
-It's a hands on approach.
+It's a hands-on approach.

 Yeah.

-When would you choose to use a visceral approach as opposed to what I'll call a structural approach and sort of manipulation?
+When would you choose to use a visceral approach as opposed to what I'll call a structural approach, sort of manipulation?

-Well, generally speaking, having worked in private practice, and worked in thistle for quite some time, you kind of learn over the years, what is effective and what isn't.
+Well, generally speaking, having worked in private practice, and worked in visceral for quite some time, you kind of learn over the years, what is effective and what isn't.
 There's the theory about if you treat the liver and you do A, B, and C and you mobilise the liver, you're going to get this reaction.
 And that's a nice theoretical model, but I'm not gonna be treating anyone with liver disease, I'm not going to treat anyone with spleen ache or pancreatic disease.
 So I'm going to be treating more mundane problems if you like.
 So a lot of those might be pelvic related pain.
-Those are very common testicular pain amongst men pretty common.
+Those are very common, testicular pain amongst men, pretty common.

 That's an interesting one, isn't it?
-Because I don't think I've ever had a patient in my clinic, saying, I've got testicular pain, can you fix me?
+Because I don't think I've ever had a patient come through my clinic, saying, I've got testicular pain, can you fix me?